Inclusion Links

 Hierarchy is one of the most natural ways humans organize knowledge.
 We instinctively break complex information into nested structures:

-- Organizations have departments, teams, and roles
+- Organizations have companies, departments, teams, and roles

 Good knowledge systems should support this natural way of thinking.